What Compliance Evidence Mapping Means for A plain-language

 • Which evidence proves the current model is improving strategy and governance?

-• What happens if the process fails under realistic load or staffing pressure?
+• What happens if the process breaks down during a busy period or staffing change?

 What strong practice looks like

 A strong model has a named owner, a review cadence, and evidence that the process works in live conditions.
-Teams can explain the workflow in plain language and do not need a heroic responder to keep it moving.
+Teams can explain the workflow in plain language and do not depend on one person to keep it moving to keep it moving.

 That strength shows up in faster reviews, fewer undocumented exceptions, and a cleaner path from issue discovery to leadership action.